mat-staszczyk/movies-scraper/README.md

 # Movies scraper

-Simple web app which allows to get
+Simple web app which allows to get some data from IMDB movies base.